 Do I Need an Attorney After a Los Angeles Accident?

-If you are injured in an accident you should contact an experienced Los Angeles, California personal injury attorney as soon as possible.
+If you are injured in an accident you should contact an experienced Los Angeles personal injury lawyer as soon as possible.
 Filing a claim to recover damages may seem straightforward – especially if the injury was sustained in a Los Angeles car, motorcycle, or truck accident – if the defendant is an insurance company.
 However, insurance companies are tough competition and will do everything in their power to minimize – or deny – payouts to accident victims.
 A skilled personal injury attorney has the experience and knowledge necessary to thwart these attempts and maximize a client’s recovery.

 A personal injury attorney will explain your legal rights and options.
 They will also explain the importance of filing a timely claim for damages.
 Failure to file a timely claim may result in an inability to recover anything at all.
 Contacting an attorney – even if you are not certain that you are going to file a claim – will ensure that you are aware of the specific time limitations for any claim(s) you may be interested in making.